 There are four one-year MSc courses combining taught course modules with a dissertation.
 These courses offer a framework of core lectures, field courses, electives, and workshops and symposia for learning.
 Individual classes reflect the research interests of individual faculty and often mix seminar style teaching with discussions or practical exercises.

-The four two-year MPhil programmes combine a substantial research component with master’s-level study, and the DPhil is an advanced research degree which involves three to four years of original, independent research.
+The four two-year MPhil courses combine a substantial research component with master’s-level study, and the DPhil is an advanced research degree which involves three to four years of full-time original, independent research or a part-time pathway which involves six to eight years of research.

 Research is supported in key areas of environmental, human and physical geography, from studies on migration, through pensions policies, biogeography, climate change, flood risk, desertification, biological and cultural diversity, and many other areas.